dumbButSkilledDev/devOS/README.md

 Maybe :/<br>
 # Credits
 Temple os.
 It wasnt affected by the openssh bug. it has nothing to do with thhhhhhherr<br>
-The temple is the key.
-The temple is the key.
-The temple is the key.